ErrorInever/TelBotAudio/README.md

 # Simple telegram bot

-A simple bot which saves voice messages or photos of users (if there are faces in photos)
+A simple bot which saves voice messages or photos of users (if there are faces in photos), in addition, can downsampling and converts voice messages to wav.

 ### Start
 1. > pip install -r requirements.txt